sahib/rmlint/docs/tutorial.rst

 We use a few terms that might not be obvious to you at first, so we gonna explain them to you here.

+:*Duplicate*:

-- *Duplicate*: A file that has the same hash as another file.
+    A file that has the same hash as another file.

+:*Original*:

-- *Original*: In a group of *duplicates*, one file is said to be the original file, from which the copies where created.
+    In a group of *duplicates*, one file is said to be the original file, from which the copies where created.
 This might or might not be true, but is an helpful assumption when deleting files.

 Beginner Examples